SS Great Eastern: Construction

 The hull was an all-iron construction, a double hull of 19 mm wrought iron in 0.86 m plates with ribs every 1.8 m.
-Her roughly 30,000 iron plates weighed 1/3 LT each, and were cut over individually-made wooden templates before being rolled to the required curvature.
+Her roughly 30,000 iron plates weighed 1/3 LT each, and were cut over individually made wooden templates before being rolled to the required curvature.
 Internally the hull was divided by two 107 m long, 18 m high, longitudinal bulkheads and further transverse bulkheads dividing the ship into nineteen compartments.
 Great Eastern was the first ship to incorporate a double-skinned hull, a feature which would not be seen again in a ship for 100 years, but which would later become compulsory for reasons of safety.
-To maximize her fuel capacity, stored coal was bunkered around and over her 10 boilers.
+To maximize her fuel capacity, stored coal was bunkered around and over her 10 boilers; which provided steam at 172 kPa (25 PSI).
 She had sail, paddle and screw propulsion.
 The paddle-wheels were 17 m in diameter and the four-bladed screw-propeller was 7.3 m across.
 The power came from four steam engines for the paddles and an additional engine for the propeller.
+The cylinders for the paddle engines measured 1.87 m bore and 4.3 m stroke.
+The four cylinders for the screw engine measured 2.13 m bore and 1.21 m stroke.
 Total power was estimated at 8,000 hp.
 She had six masts (said to be named after the days of a week – Monday being the fore mast and Saturday the spanker mast), providing space for 1,686 m2 of sails (7 gaff and maximum 9 (usually 4) square sails), rigged similar to a topsail schooner with a main gaff sail (fore-and-aft sail) on each mast, one "jib" on the fore mast and three square sails on masts no. 2 and no. 3 (Tuesday & Wednesday); for a time mast no. 4 was also fitted with 3 yards.
 In later years, some of the yards were removed.
 According to some sources she would have carried 5,435 m2 in sails.
 Setting sails turned out to be unusable at the same time as the paddles and screw were under steam, because the hot exhaust from the five (later four) funnels would set them on fire.
 Her maximum speed was 13 kn.
 She was involved in a series of accidents during construction, with 6 workers being killed.